 Another problem that some people have is an intolerance for ambiguity.
 Life is not always presented to us as a whole story, with all the loose ends tied up, all the mysteries explained, all the contradictions resolved.
 So there are times when we should believe something, or at least investigate it, but we lack an explanation, or a causal set of links and we assume it cannot be possible.
 This happened in various situations in World War II, for example.
 Britons did not believe Hitler wanted war, Americans did not believe Hitler was massacring Jews, Jews did not believe they would be massacred, etc. Not only that, but when they were confronted with eye-witness accounts, the eye-witnesses were dismissed as “hysterical” or even crazy.
 We could suppose that “people believe what they want to believe”, but why believe something that will give you a false sense of security to the point that not only you get killed, but your loved ones do too?

 So, to sum up, in life, we unfortunately don’t test things often, we do not act like scientists confronted with a theory. we don’t act like a judge hearing lawyers for both sides, and many of us have tendencies to poor thinking habits.
 Life may be too short to act like a scientist in every instance.
 We should learn from Jonathan Haidt, a social psychologist at the University of Virginia who, until 2009, considered himself a partisan liberal, but then, as part of his research started reading the thoughts of conservatives.
 To his surprise, some of what they said made sense to him.
-It doesn’t just apply to politics, lets us remember that we can be mistaken, and try to use the basic tools of getting at the truth that we do have available to us.
+In fact, he thinks that much of what we call “reasoning” is just the process of confirming what we already believe or want to believe.
+It doesn’t just apply to politics, let us remember that we can be mistaken, and try to use the basic tools of getting at the truth that we do have available to us.

 Socialist President of Venezuela Guarantees Everyone a Plasma Television – Posted By Daniel Greenfield On November 15, 2013 (frontpagemag.com)